Self-Love Languages: What's Yours?

 Can you have more than one love language?
 Sure, but for the purpose of our exploration today, simply keep in mind your top or primary one.

-TAKE YOUR LOVE LANGUAGE AND TURN IT INTO YOUR SELF-LOVE LANGUAGE
+TRANSLATE YOUR LOVE LANGUAGE INTO YOUR SELF-LOVE LANGUAGE

 If ACTS OF SERVICE is your primary love language…